sjain1234/docs.getcloudify.org/content/about/manager_architecture/components.md

 * The UI backend uses port 8088
 * PostgreSQL uses port 5432 for database access
 * InfluxDB uses port 8086 for HTTP API access
-* Logstash uses a dummy port 9999 to verify the communication is live

 ### High Availability Ports